vnijs/radiant/README.md

 ## Breaking change (6/15/2015)

 If you are using Radiant for Rmarkdown documents, State files, or from R-code please be aware that (most) function arguments have changed as of version 0.2.30.
 The full function manual is available at <a href="http://vnijs.github.io/radiant/radiant.pdf" target="_blank">http://vnijs.github.io/radiant/radiant.pdf</a>.
-Please use the GitHub issue tracker at <a href="https://github.com/vnijs/radiant/issues" target="_blank">github.com/vnijs/radiant/issues</a> for questions/comments.

 ## Key features